-If these things don't help, your child may need to take a higher dose of their steroid inhaler or an extra medicine for a while, such as tablets that help prevent asthma symptoms.
+If these things don't help, your child may need to take a higher dose of their steroid inhaler or an extra medication for a while, such as pills that help prevent asthma symptoms.

-This is called 'stepping up'.
-It doesn't mean your child will always need to take more medicine.
-Once your child's asthma is under control, their doctor may 'step down' their treatment.
+This is called "stepping up".
+It doesn't mean your child will always need to take more medication.
+Once your child's asthma is under control, their doctor may "step down" their treatment.

-Doctors always try to give the lowest dose of medicine to treat and prevent asthma symptoms.
+Doctors always try to give the lowest dose of medication to treat and prevent asthma symptoms.
 The lower the dose, the less likely your child is to get side effects.